-Tone also refers to the level of formality of a piece.
-The more casual the tone, the more casual the piece, and vice versa.
+Tone refers to the emotional feeling of the words in a piece of writing.
+You can write in a tone that conveys happiness, sadness, confidence and skepticism depending on your word choices.
 Your overall tone can be lighthearted, formal, casual, regretful, or any other number of descriptions.
 It can form part of your style guide template.

 - The managerial team will not address this further.

 - The data indicates. . .